Skip to product information

 This editable video transferring business plan template is SBA-aligned and investor-ready, with a 3-year financial forecast, clear operations, and marketing steps—so you can secure funding and launch faster.

-• U.S. focus with SBA-aligned sections and a 3-year forecast.
+• U.S. focus, SBA-aligned sections, and a 3-year forecast.

-• Format-by-format pricing logic (VHS/Hi8/MiniDV/film) with rush/restoration upsells.
+• Format-by-format pricing logic with rush/restoration upsells.

 What’s Inside the Business Plan

-Executive Summary — Concept, target customers (families, schools, archives), and funding ask.
+Executive Summary — concept, target customers (families, schools, archives), and funding ask.

-Management & Staffing — Owner/operator plus technicians and CS reps; training and SOPs to reduce redo rates.
+Management & Staffing — owner/operator plus technicians and CS reps; training and SOPs to reduce redo rates.

 How This Plan Is Built (Methodology)